eclipse-edc/docs/developer/best_practices.md

 We have a rudimentary token-based API security module available, which can be used to secure the connection API gateway <-> connector if so desired.
-It should be noted that it is _not designed to act a port-of-entry!_
+It should be noted that it is _not designed to act as a port-of-entry!_

 > TL;DR: don't expose any APIs if you can help it, but if you must, use available tools to harden the ingress